yannickwurm/rubyscholar/README.md

 ### As a Ruby Gem:
 1. Install the gem using: `[sudo] gem install rubyscholar`
 2. Create and configure a `config.yml` file.
+      To create a `config.yml` file, run `$ rubyscholar init` Edit the file, filling in your details.
-3. Run as `rubyscholar scrape`.
+3. Run as `$ rubyscholar scrape --out file.html `.
-4. A `scholar.html` file is created.
+4. A `file.html` file is created containing your citations all formatted and ready to use.
 5. Done!

 ### As a ruby script: